pasccom/MATLAB-code/README.md

 C-based languages ternary operator.
 - `select.m`: Filters elements of a array (cell or numeric array) based on a criterion.
+- `slwho.m`: List and locate existing variables in MATLAB and Simulink.

 LICENSING INFORMATION
 ---------------------